Yejashi/obsidianNotes/Research/LLVM/LLNL Project/General.md

 - Failed

 ##### What is needed to achieve this?
-We need a transformation pass that monitors optimization attempts since
+We need a transformation pass that monitors optimization attempts since most optimizations, at least the ones we care about, are applied at the middle-end phase of the LLVM pipeline.